airswap/airswap-protocols/contracts/consumer/README.md

 # Consumer

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
-This package contains a contract `Consumer` that represents an on-chain integration of an `Indexer`, `Delegate`, and `Swap` contract.
+This package contains source code and tests for a basic `Consumer` that represents an on-chain integration of `Indexer`, `Delegate`, and `Swap` contracts.

 #### :bulb: TODO